nitzel/hurryup/meatly/readme.md

 - 12:32 equal speed in all directions when walking
 - 13:30 new ideas regarding intro :)
 - 13:45 camera targets player, fixed texts
+- 14:56 colored text :) that linebreak-thing took me a while...
 # [credits](credits.md)